Alexandervanderleek/MorphosyntacticApproachNounClassification/README.md

 ## Some additional tools

 If you have an xlxs file of noun data and classes and need to create the 80% training and 20% testing sets then you can use /distributionTools/distrubuteDataset.py and distributionCheck.py to create and then ensure they are distributed correctly.
+These have to be edited manually and reference the datasets in /data/coredatasets